Li4n0/revsuit/README.md

 RevSuit will generate default configuration file on first run.
 Modify the configuration file according to your needs, then re-run.

-To confirm the location of the connection IP, if there is no qqwry.dat in the current directory or its modification time is more than 5 days ago.
-RevSuit will download it.(Support for GeoIP is in the planning stages).
+In order to confirm the IP location, you need to use the IP location database. `QQwry` is used as the data source by default, you can also modify the configuration to use `GeoIP`.
+If the selected database is not available in the current directory or the database is updated for more than a week, RevSuit will automatically download the latest database.
+If the download fails, the `IpArea` field will always be null.

 ```bash
 $ ./revsuit